Feeld/junior-infra-task/report.md

 * Provides less capabilities than the other options.

+## Datadog
+Datadog is a security and monitoring tool for cloud applications.
+It can bring together end-to-end traces, metrics and logs of applications and infrastructure.
+It can be integrated with Google Kubernetes Engine to collect node-level and pod-level metrics from the cluster.
+To collect these second metrics a containerized version of the Datadog Agent must be deployed on the cluster.
+Datadog has also integrations to collect metrics from Postgres, MongoDB, Redis and RabbitMQ

+### Advantages:

+* Easy integration with GKE.
+* Easy integration with the rest of the components.
+* Detailed documentation.

+### Disadvantages:

+* Pricing depends on number of hosts and plan.
+Further analisis must be performed.

 ## Analysis

 All the tools have advantages and disadvantages but a decision for one of them